 Custodial credit risk is the risk that in the event of a bank failure, the City's deposits may not be returned to it.
 The City's deposit policy for custodial credit risk require that the depository banks will maintain 100% security in the form of FDIC coverage and pledged collateral according to KSA 9-1402.
-At December 31, 2013, Mission Bank held an unsecured and uncollateralized deposit of \$796,401.
+All deposits were legally secured at December 31, 2014.